When it comes to recording vocals, there is so much to try and remember.

 - The 360º gooseneck stabilizing arm easily supports the pop filter’s weight without sacrificing flexibility.

-- Can be securely attached to a wide variety of microphone stands with an adjustable grip and integrated rubber ring.
+- It can be securely attached to various microphone stands with an adjustable grip and integrated rubber ring.

 - Some people found that the adjustable grip didn’t hold as well to microphone stands with a smaller diameter.